neu-cs4530/spring24-project-team-208/README.md

 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |

+In addition, you will also need a firebase project.
+Follow the instructions at https://firebase.google.com/ to create a new project.
+Once the project is created you need to set the permissions.
+First go to Firestore Database and then click the rules tab.
+Set your rules to always allow read, but never allow writes (only the backend is allowed to write).
+It should look like:

+service cloud.firestore {
+  match /databases/{database}/documents {
+    match /{document=**} {
+      allow write: if false;
+      allow read: if true
+    }
+  }
+}

+Next go to Authentication, click the settings tab, and then click user actions.
+Uncheck the boxes for enable create and enable delete.
+We only want our backend to be able to create users.

+Finally, we need to get the admin key for our firebase project.
+Go to project settings, and then service accounts.
+Click on generate new private key, and this will download a JSON file containing the service account credentials.
+Copy all the contents of this file and add it to the .env in the townService directory as follows:

+`FIREBASE_SERVICE_ACCOUNT=**PASTE_FILE_CONTENTS**`

 ### Starting the backend

 Once your backend is configured, you can start it by running `npm start` in the `townService` directory (the first time you run it, you will also need to run `npm install`).